grings/MemoryDLL/README.md

 ### Features ✨

-- **LoadLibrary**: Loads a DLL from a memory buffer without writing to the disk 💽.
+- **MemoryLoadLibrary**: Loads a DLL from a memory buffer without writing to the disk 💽.
 - **FreeLibrary**: Unloads the DLL from memory, ensuring all associated resources are properly released 🔄.
 - **GetProcAddress**: Retrieves the address of an exported function within the loaded DLL, enabling direct function calls 📞.
 - **Comprehensive Error Handling**: Manages issues such as invalid DLL data 🚫, memory allocation failures 🚨, and function resolution issues 🔧.